Episcopal Diocese of Western North Carolina

 The Episcopal Diocese of Western North Carolina is a diocese in the Episcopal Church.
-It consists of 28 counties in western North Carolina and its episcopal see is in Asheville, North Carolina, seated at Cathedral of All Souls.
+It consists of 28 counties in western North Carolina and its episcopal see is in Asheville, North Carolina, seated at the Cathedral of All Souls.
 The first recorded worship from the Book of Common Prayer west of the Catawba River was in 1786.
 Valle Crucis, where one of the two conference centers is located, began as a missionary outpost in 1842.
 In 1894, a resolution was adopted in the Convention of the Diocese of North Carolina that the Western part of the state be set aside and offered to the General Church as a Missionary District.
 The following year, in November 1895, the first Convention of the District of Asheville was held at Trinity Church in Asheville.
 In 1922, after all the requirements had been fulfilled, a petition from the Jurisdiction of Asheville to become the Diocese of Western North Carolina was presented at the General Convention of The Episcopal Church.
 It was accepted on September 12, 1922.

 The Ravenscroft Associate Missions and Training School of the North Carolina Episcopal Diocese and the former residence of the Bishop was once housed at Schoenberger Hall in Asheville.
 Diocesan offices are located at the Bishop Henry Center in Asheville.

 The diocese consists of 63 parishes, six summer chapels, a diocesan school (Christ School, Asheville), a retirement community (Deerfield, Asheville), two conference centers (Lake Logan and Valle Crucis), a summer camp (Camp Henry), and over 15,000 members.
 The diocese is divided into six deaneries.
 Its cathedral is the Cathedral of All Souls in Asheville, located in Biltmore Village.

 The diocese is a proponent of social justice, especially in issues concerning immigration, poverty and the marginalized.
 The diocese is notable for having two small mountain parishes that contain frescoes created by Ben Long, an Italian-trained artist: the fresco of the Last Supper at Holy Trinity church in Glendale Springs and Mary Great with Child and John the Baptist at Saint Mary's Episcopal Church in Beaver Creek, both part of the Holy Communion Parish of Ashe County.
 In another, much larger parish, St. Paul's Episcopal located in the foothills of Wilkesboro, two recent Long frescoes can be seen.
 These frescoes depict Paul the Apostle in prison and his conversion of the Damascan Road.
 They were completed in 2003.

 The diocese has historically practiced a higher churchmanship than most dioceses in the Fourth Province, and particularly the other two dioceses of the state.